 All applicants must:

-- Complete the SHRS ApplyYourself online application;
+- Complete the SHRS ApplyYourself online application.

-- Submit the $50 application fee (U.S.);
+- Submit the $50 application fee (U.S.).

-- Submit official transcripts from all colleges and universities attended;
+- Submit official transcripts from all colleges and universities attended.

-- Preferably from individuals who have instructed you in academic settings and/or supervised research activities;
+- Preferably from individuals who have instructed you in academic settings and/or supervised research activities.

 - Submit a personal statement

-- Curriculum Vitae or Resume;
+- Curriculum Vitae or Resume

-- Participate in an interview – Applicants may be required to complete a group interview with the counseling faculty as a part of the application process.
-Face-to-face interviews are preferred but other means can be arranged if indicated;
+- Applicants may be required to complete a group interview with the counseling faculty as a part of the application process.
+Face-to-face interviews are preferred but other means can be arranged if indicated.

-- Additional requirements for international applicants.
+- Additional requirements for international applicants

 This program requires that students complete clinical internships at facilities external to the University, and such facilities may require a criminal background check, an Act 33/34 clearance, and a drug screen to determine whether the student is qualified to participate in the clinical internships.
 Additionally, in order to become licensed, many states will inquire as to whether the applicant has been convicted of a misdemeanor, a felony, or a felonious or illegal act associated with alcohol and/or substance abuse.